 Panel launching the ‘Legal Mechanisms for data stewardship’ report by the Ada Lovelace Institute and UK AI Council (March 2021).

 Panel organised by the Ostrom Workshop about the potential use of data trusts in the USA (February 2021)

-Eight minutes introduction of the way ‘Data trusts can change the game’ in the European Data Economy, hosted by the Next Generation Internet Policy Summit October 2020, supported by the European Commission’s Next Generation Internet Initiative.
+Eight minutes introduction of the way ‘Data trusts can change the game’ in the European Data Economy, hosted by the Next Generation Internet Policy Summit, supported by the European Commission’s Next Generation Internet Initiative (October 2020).

 Ten minutes introduction to Bottom-up Data Trusts (Mozilla all-hands, February 2020).

-GFAIH panel discussion on Data Governance (Paris, December 2019).
+GFAIH Conference, panel discussion on Data Governance with Paul Nemitz, Neil Lawrence, Nigel Shadbolt and Lise Getoor (Paris, October 2019).

 Data debate: Cities – Smart or Sinister?
 (British Library, October 2019).

 Cog X presentation on Data Trusts with Neil Lawrence (July 2019)